curiousbud/Nerva/CONTRIBUTING.md

-# 🤝 Contributing to ScriptHub
+# 🤝 Contributing to Nerva

-Thank you for considering a contribution to **ScriptHub**!
+Thank you for considering a contribution to **Nerva**!
 This project thrives on community involvement and aims to be a welcoming and inclusive space for sharing scripts across programming languages.

 ## 📌 What You Can Contribute